A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 Believe it or not, the inside of your dishwasher should regularly be cleaned.
 Here’s how: Fill a container with white vinegar and place on the top rack.
 Run your dishwasher on its hottest cycle.
-After the cycle is complete, sprinkle some baking soda inside the bottom and run it again on a short, but hot, cycle.
+After the cycle is complete, sprinkle some baking soda on the bottom and run it again on a short, but hot, cycle.

 7. Fix That Slow Drain in Your Bathroom Sink

 There is nothing worse than a slow drain but this spring cleaning hack does the trick.
 Drop four Alka-Seltzer tablets down the drain, followed by one cup of distilled vinegar.
 Wait ten minutes, and then rinse the sink with hot, hot water.

 8. Remove Carpet Stains